igorkry/tnt4j-streams/README.md

 This sample shows how to stream activity events received over HTTP request as file.
 Sample also shows how to use stacked parsers technique to extract message payload data.

-Sample files can be found in `samples\http-file` directory.
+Sample files can be found in `samples/http-file` directory.

 Over HTTP sent sample file is `log.txt` - snapshot of Apache access log depicting some HTTP server activity.

-How to send file data over HTTP see `samples\http-file\README.md`
+How to send file data over HTTP see `samples/http-file/README.md`

 Sample stream configuration:
 ```xml